Sofilaxus/Sofilaxus/README.md

 ### Hi there 👋

 - ☆ I'm currently a student at NTNU
-- ☆ I'm studying for a bachelors degree in dataengineering (dataingeniør)
+- ☆ I'm studying for a bachelors degree in computer science (dataingeniør)
 - ☆ You can reach me on my mail - sofiasmik@gmail.com

 <!--